Short web address: helsinki.fi/en/digitala/privacy

 Moreover, YKI test-takers’ answers to the YKI test in Finnish / Swedish and their grades will be used in this research.
 After the examination day, the University of Jyväskylä will send a questionnaire to the YKI participants to ask for their background information and consents for transferring test performances.
 The University of Jyväskylä will also ask the YKI interviewers’ consents for using recordings where they appear.

 In addition to students and YKI participants, data is collected from teachers and human raters who listen to and evaluate students’ and YKI participants’ speech samples.
 Both teachers and raters fill in the background questionnaire.
 Some of them are also interviewed to gather feedback and suggestions for improvement.
 In addition, feedback and comments are collected from language test designers of the Matriculation Examination and Counsellors of Education at the Finnish National Agency for Education

 We also want to compare the upper secondary school students’ performances in this oral skills test with each student’s result in the Matriculation Examination.
 We will ask for the students’ consent for this.
 Information on the students’ results in the Matriculation Examination will be requested from the Matriculation Examination Board.

 Due to the COVID-19 pandemic, the data will partly be collected online.
 We use Zoom video conferencing tool of the University of Helsinki and University of Jyväskylä.
 At Zoom the video and audio traffic is located in the Nordic countries.
-Video conferences will be stored to the computer of the researcher, not to a cloud storage.
+Video conferences will be stored on the computer of the researcher, not in cloud storage.

 In the first phase of the project (2015-2017) the speech data was collected from upper secondary school students who took a computer-mediated Swedish speaking test.
 Later, the utterances were transcribed and evaluated by human raters.